-The SNSF has signed the “San Francisco Declaration on Research Assessment (DORA)”, which recommends funders to be explicit about the criteria used in evaluating the scientific productivity of applicants, thereby considering the scientific quality, value and impact of their entire research output (including datasets, software, prototypes) in addition to research publications.
+The SNSF has signed the “San Francisco Declaration on Research Assessment (DORA)”, which recommends funders to be explicit about the criteria used in evaluating the scientific productivity of applicants.
+The scientific quality, value and impact of the entire research output is taken into consideration (including datasets, software, prototypes) in addition to research publications.
 In this context, the scientific content of a paper is much more important than publication metrics or the name of the journal in which it was published.
-Within the scope of this evaluation, the scientific discipline, academic age and personal situation (e.g. career breaks, care duties) of the applicants will be considered.
+Within the scope of this evaluation, the scientific discipline and the academic age (incl. career breaks, care duties, etc.) of the applicants will be considered.

 - eligibility of the applicant for project funding,

 - scientific qualifications of the applicant and the scientific quality and relevance of the research output, based on past achievements,